-The major tributaries of the Santa Clara River include Santa Paula Creek, Sespe

-Creek, and Piru Creek.
-Santa Paula Creek has two fish passage facilities located within the first four miles of the lower creek (USACE and Canyon Irrigation's Harvey Diversion fish ladders).
+The major tributaries of the Santa Clara River include Santa Paula Creek, Sespe Creek, and Piru Creek.
+Santa Paula Creek has two fish passage facilities located within the first four miles of the lower creek (USACE and Canyon Irrigation fish ladders).
 These facilities have numerous physical and operational problems that result in restricted upstream passage either intermittently or completely depending on maintenance or damage in any given year.
-Sespe Creek is free-flowing, but illegal road crossings when present within the lower river can potentially block both upstream and downstream passage at certain flows.
+Sespe Creek is free-flowing, but illegal road crossings within the lower river have had the potential to block both upstream and downstream passage at certain flows in the past.
 Piru Creek has two major dams (Santa Felicia Dam and Pyramid Dam) that do not include fish passage facilities and are complete barriers to upstream fish passage and intermittent barriers to downstream passage (fish can move downstream during spills over dams).

-Santa Paula and Sespe Creeks are considered to be the primary steelheadbearing drainages in the Santa Clara River watershed and are the closest major tributaries to the ocean.
-These tributaries did not have surface flow connection to the Santa Clara River during much of the 2013 migration season.
+Santa Paula and Sespe Creeks are considered to be the primary steelhead-bearing drainages in the Santa Clara River watershed and are the closest major tributaries to the ocean.
+These tributaries did not have surface flows connecting to the Santa Clara River during much of the 2014 migration season.
 It is unknown when steelhead smolts emigrate from the tributaries to the mainstem Santa Clara River.
-Currently, it is assumed that smolts emigrate from the tributaries following storm pulses, based on smolt trapping in the Santa Ynez River (Tim Robinson, Cachuma Operations and Maintenance Board, pers. comm.).
+Currently, it is assumed that smolts emigrate from the tributaries following storm pulses based on data collected in the Santa Ynez River (Tim Robinson, Cachuma Operations and Maintenance Board, pers. comm.).
 Steelhead smolts are typically observed at the Freeman Diversion from January to June but the majority of these fish are observed in March, April, and May.
-In 2013, no smolts were observed at the Freeman Diversion.